expo/expo/docs/pages/guides/using-custom-fonts.md

 - `fantasy`
 - `cursive`

-In general, your safest bets are just to use the system default which will usually be an easy-to-read sans-serif font that the user of any system should be familiar with; or to use your own custom font so you have precise control over what the user will see.
+In general, your safest bets are just to use the system default which usually is an easy-to-read sans-serif font that the user of any system should be familiar with.
+However, don't be surprised when the system default font is changed to use another font that is not easy to read but at the same time, is supported on the platform or the device.
+In this case, use your own custom font so you have precise control over what the user will see.

 ## Using a Google Font